K. Provisions, Contingent Liabilities and Contingent Assets

 3) Liquidity risk

-The Company's objective is to maintain a balance between continuity of funding and flexibility through the use of working capital facility including bill discounting facility.
+The Company's objective is to maintain a balance between continuity of funding and flexibility through the use of working capital facility.
 Prudent liquidity risk management implies maintaining sufficient cash and the availability of funding through an adequate amount of committed credit facilities to meet obligations when due.
+The table below summarises the maturity profile of the Company financial liabilities based on contractual undiscounted payments.

-- Excessive risk concentration
+-Excessive risk concentration

 Concentrations arise when a number of counterparties are engaged in similar business activities, or activities in the same geographical region, or have economic features that would cause their ability to meet contractual obligations to be similarly affected by changes in economic, political or other conditions.
 Concentrations indicate the relative sensitivity of the Company performance to developments affecting a particular industry.

-For the purpose of the Company's capital management, capital includes issued equity capital, share premium and all other equity reserves attributable to the equity holders of the Company.
+For the purpose of the Company's capital management capital includes issued equity capital, share premium and all other equity reserves attributable to the equity holders of the Company.
 The primary objective of the Company's capital management is to maximise the shareholder value.

 The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-The Company monitors capital using a gearing ratio, which is net debt divided by total capital.
-The Company includes within net debt, interest bearing loans and borrowings less cash and cash equivalents (excluding discontinuing operations).
+The Company monitors capita! using a gearing ratio, which is net debt divided by total capital.
+The Company includes within net debt, interest bearing loans and borrowings less cash and cash equivalents (excluding discontinued operations).

 42. Significant accounting judgements, estimates and assumptions